2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

-While many new treatments, diagnostic tests, and procedures have been introduced for patients with breast cancer in the past decade, the quality of care remains a major focus of clinical research.
-Dr. Hershman is conducting interventional studies that aim to reduce adverse effects, control pain and improve treatment adherence, and improve quality of life for patients in all stages of breast cancer.
-Her current research focuses on understanding the long-term adherence to endocrine therapy among patients treated in phase III clinical trials, the evaluation of primary care use and cancer screening and imaging in survivors of metastatic breast cancer, and the development of secure devices to control the use of controlled substances, such as opioids, in patients after surgery.
+Women with breast cancer are living longer and many experience long-term toxicities from therapy and a diminished quality of life.
+Dr. Hershman is conducting interventional studies that aim to reduce adverse effects, control pain, improve treatment adherence, and improve quality of life for patients in all stages of breast cancer.
+Her current research focuses on understanding the long-term adherence to endocrine therapy, evaluating primary care use, cancer screening and imaging in people living with metastatic breast cancer.

 Progress Thus Far